In this first tutorial, we will create our first 3D wireframe. We will:

 cube = Wireframe() cube.addNodes(cube_nodes)

 The edges are a little trickier to define.
 I find it easiest to connect them in groups that are parallel.
-For example, if you look at the diagram below, you can see that the edges parallel to the x-axis connect the node pairs (0,4), (1,5), (2,6) and (3,7), so we can define them with a list comprehension:
+For example, in this diagram, you can see that the edges parallel to the x-axis connect the node pairs (0,4), (1,5), (2,6) and (3,7).

 cube.addEdges([(n,n+4) for n in range(0,4)])